Depreciation and Reserve Bcom Notes

 5. Legal Compliance

 Some Accountants may argue that the depreciation should not be charged if conditions of the machinery and other assets are satisfactory and very good or some excess depreciation has been charged in the past.
 But these arguments against charging depreciation have no relevance for the simple reason that the genuine amount of depreciation is expected to be charged every year.
-If there is some over-charge the adjustment or rectification entries can be passed.
+(Depreciation and Reserve Bcom Notes) If there is some over-charge the adjustment or rectification entries can be passed.

 The above discussion makes it clear that proper depreciation has to be charged in order to arrive at true profits, to keep the capital intact, to show the correct financial position and also to meet the legal requirements regarding depreciation as laid down in Section 205 of the Companies Act.